 I Love to Hate the American Red Squirrel

-In previous posts, I have mentioned my preference for keeping the bird feeders as a squirrel-free zone.
+In previous posts, I mentioned my preference for keeping the bird feeders in a squirrel-free zone.
 We have been here in Maine for five years as of last month.
 I had lucked out for a while, without the feeders being taken over by squirrels.
-It wasn’t until about a couple of years ago, that […]
+It wasn’t until about a couple of years ago, that I […]

 Photographing Evening Grosbeaks